AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 - Matthew Whitaker - Student at Makers - After a process review

 "You were also very diligent in keeping your classes very flexible, for example lifting out the prices in the checkout challenge to the tests.
 This allowed you write a very clean adaptable class, and showed me a new way to approach the problem."

+- Tenebrousedge - Mentor at Exercism

+“Your code here is indeed very readable, and another principle would suggest that methods should "only do one thing".
+What "one thing" means is usually subjective.
+So again, I don't think there's anything wrong with having more methods as opposed to fewer, I was just curious as to the reasoning.
+Personally, I'm a very lazy coder — I am always asking myself, "Can I write this more concisely?"
+I think it's useful to attack the code you write, to eliminate superfluous operations.
+However, for me, legibility is an afterthought, and people critiquing my code most often say, "It's very clever, but it's unreadable."
+So I think your instructors have good advice.

+It's been said that, “There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
+The first method is far more difficult.”
+This code is extremely clear and concise, and there are "obviously no deficiencies", which is one of the best things you can say about a piece of code.
+Well done 👍👍👍”

 ---